We are a friendly, multi-cultural community committed to sharing God’s love with all.

 We are in partnership with St Barnabas Sunday Concerts, led by world renowned opera singers, Gillian Keith and Tom Randle.
 St Barnabas Sunday Concerts hold quarterly musical concerts in our beautiful Grade II listed church building.

-We partner with FareShare to redistribute food products from Tesco and ASDA.
-We have surplus food available, for anyone, no questions asked, every Sunday after Sunday mass.
-Also, every first Thursday after midweek morning prayer.
+We partner with FareShare to redistribute food products from Tesco.
+When we have surplus food available, it is for anyone, no questions asked.

 We have community space in the form of Foster Hall and Stafford Hall.
 Foster Hall is used by Early Education Centre to provide pre-school for 3 to 5 year olds.
 In the evenings, Foster Hall provides different classes such as Martial Arts, Dance, Yoga.
 Check the QBC website for more information.